 With a legal amendment, which entered into force on 1 June 2016, “special provisions to maintain public order during border checks” were added to the Asylum Act.[33]

 The provision (discussed publicly as “emergency provision”), which can be activated through a decree of the federal government, foresees that asylum seekers have no longer access to the asylum procedure in Austria when a maximum number, i.e. a ‘quota’, of asylum applications to be examined on the merits, is reached.
-For 2016 this number was set at 37,500 applications and was not reached.[32]
-For 2017 the limit was set at 35,000 applications and was not reached either.
-The limit for 2018 was set at 30,000 applications and was not exceeded.
+For 2016 this number was set at 37,500 applications and was not reached.[34]
 For the year 2019, the maximum was set at 25,000 asylum applications.
 However, the decree of the federal government was never activated.
-There are no known plans to activate it in the near future and no further projections of quotas for the upcoming years.
 Even though more than 112,000 applications were registered in Austria in 2022, no public discussion concerning triggering the ‘emergency provision’ arose.
-As the number of asylum applications decreased to almost 60,000 in 2023 and the backlog of pending cases decreased by almost 15,000, reaching to 39,000 cases at the end of 2023, it was not possible to argue for the existence of the preconditions for triggering the emergency provisions, such as an existing threat to public security.[33]
+The number of asylum applications decreased to almost 25,000 in 2024 and the backlog of pending cases decreased to 29,000 cases at the end of 2024.[35]
+There was no discussion about triggering the existing emergency provisions.
+Due to the relatively high numbers of family reunification applications at one point, a discussion arose whether emergency provisions should be introduced concerning family reunification applications[36] (see Family reunification).

 The possibility of rejection at the border relies on the distinction between “making” and “lodging” an asylum application as per Article 6 of the recast Asylum Procedures Directive.
 After an application is made before a police officer at the border, or in a registration centre (Registrierstelle) if the person is found to be irregularly on the territory, the Aliens Police will be able to reject the person at the border or to issue a return decision before the initial interview (Erstbefragung).[37]